-Average Daily The total traffic volume durring a given time period, ranging from 2 to 364 consecutive days, divided by the number of days in that time of period, and Traffic (ADT) expressed in vpd (vehicles per day).
-85th Percentile Speed The speed at or below which 85 percent of the vehicles are travelling.
-Cul-de-Sac A minor road which connects to the road network at only one end while the other end can only accommodate reversal of traffic movement and no through movements.
-A structure with a vertical, sloping, or horizontal face placed along the edge of Curb a pavement, forming part of the gutter and strengthening or protecting the road edge and controlling access.
-A speed selected for the purpose of design and correlation of geometric features Design Speed of a road.
-A road with a median separating two streams of traffic travelling in opposite Divided Road directions.
-The profile of the center of the carriageway, or its rate of ascent or descent.
-Grade A portion of the travelled way providing for a stream of traffic travelling in single file Lane in one direction.
-The speed limit displayed by means of road signs.
-Posted Speed Ras Al Khaimah Traffic Calming Devices Manual RAKTCDM Raised Crosswalk A traffic calming device comprising of a marked pedestrian crosswalk constructed at a higher elevation than the adjacent roadway.
+(ADT)

+Average Daily Traffic: The total traffic volume during a given time period, ranging from 2 to 364 consecutive days, divided by the number of days in that time period, and expressed in vpd (vehicles per day).

+85th Percentile Speed : The speed at or below which 85 percent of the vehicles are travelling.

+Cul-de-Sac : A minor road which connects to the road network at only one end while the other end can only accommodate reversal of traffic movement and no through movements.

+Curb : A structure with a vertical, sloping, or horizontal face placed along the edge of a pavement, forming part of the gutter and strengthening or protecting the road edge and controlling access.

+Design Speed : A speed selected for the purpose of design and correlation of geometric features of a road.

+Divided Road : A road with a median separating two streams of traffic travelling in opposite directions.

+Grade : The profile of the center of the carriageway, or its rate of ascent or descent.

+Lane : A portion of the travelled way providing for a stream of traffic travelling in single file in one direction.

+Posted Speed : The speed limit displayed by means of road signs.

+RAKTCDM : Ras Al Khaimah Traffic Calming Devices Manual

+Raised Crosswalk : A traffic calming device comprising of a marked pedestrian crosswalk constructed at a higher elevation than the adjacent roadway.
 Its elevation is of the same level as the sidewalk and it is typically installed on curbed roads.

-Raised Intersection An intersection - including crosswalks - constructed at a higher elevation than the adjacent roadways.
+Raised Intersection : An intersection - including crosswalks - constructed at a higher elevation than the adjacent roadways.

-A traffic control device consisting of lines, patterns, words, symbols, or colors on the pavement, either flush with the surface or slightly.
+: A traffic control device consisting of lines, patterns, words, symbols, or colors Road Marking on the pavement, either flush with the surface or slightly higher.